Vortigern

 Others assure us, that being hated by all the

-people of Britain, for having received the
+people of Britain, for having received the Saxons,

-Saxons, and being publicly charged by St.
+and being publicly charged by St. Germanus and

-broken hearted, he made an ignominious end[64].
+made an ignominious end[64].

 |